GxAditya/Reframe/README.md

-# Toonify - AI-Powered Image Transformation Tool
+# Reframe - AI-Powered Image Transformation Tool

 Transform your photos into amazing cartoons using cutting-edge AI technology with OpenCV fallback!
-Toonify features a beautiful modern web interface with pink gradient themes and uses advanced machine learning models for the best results, but automatically falls back to robust OpenCV techniques when AI is unavailable.
+Reframe features a beautiful modern web interface with pink gradient themes and uses advanced machine learning models for the best results, but automatically falls back to robust OpenCV techniques when AI is unavailable.

 ## 🚀 Features